steunix/passweaver-api/docs/index.md

 Users are assigned to groups, and groups have read/write permissions for a given folder.

-There is only one built-in 'superuser', namely **admin**, who can create users and groups.
-And **admin** is part of **Admins** built-in group: admin cannot be removed from Admins, but other users can join it.
+Users can join any number of groups.

+#### Admins

+The **Admins** built-in group, which built-in user **admin** is part of, is targeted at creating users and groups, and assigning permissions to folders.
+Both Admins group and admin user cannot be updated or removed.

+> A limitation of **Admins** group is that its members have **NO** access to any items in any folder: this is intentional... no implicit permissions on secreted data.

+#### Everyone

-Another built-in group is 'Everyone', quite self-explanatory: all users will be automatically added to this group, and they can't be removed.
+Another built-in group is 'Everyone', quite self-explanatory: all created users will be automatically added to this group, and they can't be removed from it.

-Users can join several groups.

 ### Permissions